How to access your funds

 The rate then slows, with repayments continuing over 5 years (or longer with recoveries).

-Figures are based on the average repayment rate for all loans outstanding on the 1st of September 2019.
+These figures are based on the average repayment rate for all loans outstanding on the 1st of September 2019.
 As you are lending to your own individual portfolio of loans, your actual repayment rate may differ.

 To withdraw funds you need to first set up a nominated bank account.